MohaMehrzad/vcoin-0.1.0/tests/Token.md

 ### Locked Treasury Implementation

-The locked treasury holds a portion (typically 50%) of presale contributions that can be refunded if the project doesn't meet expectations:
+The locked treasury holds a portion (typically 50%) of presale contributions that can be refunded if the project doesn't meet its minimum viability threshold:

 ```rust
 fn process_claim_refund(